twlite/TikTok-Search/README.md

 # TikTok Search
-Simple module to fetch TikTok data.
+Simple module to fetch data from TikTok.

 # Installing